Flourishing in Your New Role (the programme for new incumbents)

 All new incumbents are required to attend two residential courses usually spaced six to eight months apart.
 The aim of these courses is to provide a setting in which you can reflect on your new context and how you will inhabit your new role as part of a prayerful community of others at a similar stage in ministry.
+At present, the residential course is suspended.
+On-line training is planned for the autumn.
+Contact your Parish Development Adviser for details.

 For those beginning a new post other than their first incumbency, the Regional Training Partnership runs a new post consultation.
 Over a period of 48 hours you will reflect in small groups on the key features of your new context, its challenges and opportunities.
 These consultations are particularly valued for the support of colleagues in the small groups, and the opportunity to think about plans for the future.
 Please speak to your Parish Development Adviser if you would be interested in this consultation.